christopher-kapic/christopher-kapic/README.md

 #### [Blog](https://blog.kapic.io/) 🖋 -->

 ### Current Projects
- - [Gitforks](https://gitforks.com/) - A website to simplify the process of comparing forks of a repository on Github.
  - [TickerTab](https://tickertab.netlify.app/) 📈 -
 A website to calculate the hypothetical price of stock options using an intuitive graphing interface.
 Developed with Gatsby (React), Netlify, NodeJS + Express + Redis (private API), and FaunaDB.
  - [iMessage Client](https://github.com/christopher-kapic/imessageclient) -